New-Creta/Rex/_docs/src/documentation/test_projects.md

 [`Unit Test Example`](../../../_build/sharpmake/templates/rex_unit_test_template.cpp)

+#### Commandline Project Generation

+There's a quick way of generating a unit test project by using the rex pipeline.
+The following command will generate a new unit test project called `MyRexUnitTestProject` and put it under the `1_engine` solution folder

+`py _rex.py unit-test -create -project=MyRexUnitTestProject -solution_folder=1_engine`

 ### Auto Test Project
 An auto test is ideal to test a complex system or test different systems working together.
 It'll launch an app, backed by the rex engine, in such a way that no user input is needed.